Kenneth Feld: Biography

 In July 2006, he was inducted into the International Circus Hall of Fame.

 Clair George has testified in court that he worked as a consultant for Kenneth Feld and the Ringling Brothers and Barnum & Bailey Circus.
 From 1990 to 1997, he was involved in a program of surveillance, which included wiretapping, directed against Janice Pottker, a journalist who had written about the Feld family, and of various animal rights groups such as PETA and the Performing Animal Welfare Society (PAWS).

 In January, 2014 Forbes reported that Feld had become a billionaire.
 The magazine estimated his stake in the company to be conservatively worth about $1.8 billion after running price-to-sales comparisons with comparable companies.

 Feld is the world’s second circus industry billionaire after Cirque du Soleil’s Guy Laliberte, whose net worth Forbes also estimated to be $1.8 billion.
 In 2009, the Feld Family Foundation pledged $10 million to Boston University.

 Personal life

-He was married to Bonnie Turen, who is also Jewish.
+He is married to Bonnie Turen, who is also Jewish.
 They have three daughters: Nicole Feld, Alana Feld, and Juliette Feld.
 All three of his daughters work at Feld Entertainment: Nicole Feld produces the Ringling Bros. and Barnum & Bailey Circus shows; Alana Feld is executive vice president and producer of Feld Entertainment's stage shows; and Juliette Feld is chief operating officer of Feld Entertainment.